fmalina/revisions-blocl/activism/wehaveneverbeenneoliberal.md

 face possible environmental catastrophe and fossil fuel bubble unless our governments get off their collective arses and do something about it, and soon.

-Don’t buy into this crap, you don’t have to.
+Don't buy into this crap, you don't have to.
 On the one hand you can become willing dupes in the Ponzi scheme that is the housing market, and on the other you can become indentured serfs through student loans.